 Related: 10 Unusual Spring Flowers

 Another group of disease-resistant roses are the hybrid musks.
-Their scent is superb and they have an unusually long flowering season.
-‘Cornelia’ (Zone 6), in apricot fading to pink, and silvery pink ‘Felicia’ (Zone 6) are the ones to pick.
+Their scent is superb, and they have an unusually long flowering season.
+Cornelia in apricot fading to pink, and silvery pink Felicia are the ones to pick.

 Most of the recently introduced Kordes varieties are unusually healthy.
-I especially like ‘Kosmos’ (Zone 5), with peach-centered white flowers.
-From Harkness, the English Legend Series is worth looking at; again, focus on the more recent introductions.
+I especially like Kosmos with peach-centered white flowers.
+From Harkness, the English Legend Series is worth looking at.
 Among American varieties, take a look at the Pioneer Roses from Antique Rose Emporium and, of course, the Knock Out Series and the Oso Easy Series—which are two of the 6 Kinds Of Roses You'll Definitely Want To Grow.